How to manage a controller

 If you want to upgrade a controller across minor (e.g.,

 upgrade-controller command.
-Instead, you must bootstrap a new controller.
+Instead, you must create a new controller (

 See also: Removing things

 There are two ways to remove a controller.
 Below we demonstrate each, in order of severity.